 - Regularising sleep patterns.
 A relaxing bedtime routine should be followed.

 - Increase intake of omega-3 polyunsaturated fatty acids as it may reduce anxiety.

 There are several things adapted by people to help cope with the symptoms of anxiety.
 Some of them are as follows:-

 - Stress management techniques.

 - Support groups (in-person or online) offers people with an opportunity to share their experiences and coping strategies.

 Alternative medicines such as Homoeopathy, yoga, aromatherapy are helpful in tackling anxiety.

-- A regular yoga practice incorporating the appropriate poses aids in reducing some of the symptoms of anxiety.
-There are several asanas which help in anxiety & stress relief namely, Ustrasana; Balasana; Setu Bandhasana; Dhanurasana; Dandasana; Shavasana; etc.
+2. A regular yoga asana practice incorporating the appropriate poses aids in reducing some of the symptoms of anxiety.
+There are several asanas which help in anxiety and stress relief namely, Ustrasana; Balasana; Setu Bandhasana; Dhanurasana; Dandasana; Shavasana; etc.